-2020 Renewal of Certification by Continuing Education Administration
+2021 Renewal of Certification by Continuing Education Pathway (Renewal by CE) Administration

-There were no changes to the requirements for renewal of certification by continuing education in 2020.
-Renewal by continuing education (CE) in 2020 required that CDCESs hold the license or registration for the same discipline held at the time of initial certification and, during the five year recertification cycle, a) meet the renewal practice requirement of 1000 hours of professional practice, and b) earn 75 hours of CE in content areas applicable to diabetes.
-For those CDCESs who meet the practice experience requirement, the renewal by CE option may be used each time recertification is due.
-A CDCES® who cannot document meeting the practice requirement must accrue the required hours of CE at the time of application for the Examination and successfully pass the Examination.
+There were no changes to the requirements for renewal of certification by continuing education in 2021; however, the late window deadline to apply for renewal by CE was extended from December 15 to December 31 to coincide with the certification expiration date.
+Renewal by CE in 2021 required that CDCESs hold the license or registration for the same discipline held at the time of initial certification and, during the five-year recertification cycle: a) meeting the renewal practice requirement of 1000 hours of professional practice; and b) earning 75 hours of continuing education in content areas applicable to diabetes.
+For CDCESs who meet the practice experience requirement, renewal by CE may be used for each renewal.
+A CDCES[®] who cannot document meeting the practice requirement must accrue the required hours or CE at the time of application for the Examination and successfully pass the Examination.

-A total of 2,938 CDCESs submitted applications for renewal by CE; more than 99% successfully completed the process.
+A total of 2,655 CDCESs submitted applications for renewal by CE; more than 99% successfully completed the process.